 Responsive images are an important factor in making a site accessible on multiple devices.
 The basic idea of responsive images is that the browser recognizes the device it’s being displayed on and serves the appropriate image size.

-The responsive images feature is built into WordPress since version 4.4.
+The responsive images feature has been built into WordPress since version 4.4.
 It allows you to serve responsive images to different devices based on specific breakpoints.

-We hope in this article, you got an idea of how exactly WordPress responsive images work and what to do in case it does not work in some instances.
+We hope in this article, you get an idea of how exactly WordPress responsive images work and what to do in case it does not work in some instances.

 If you have questions regarding the WordPress responsive images, do let us know in the comment section below.